Healthy Holiday Recipes

 Holiday Teeth Friendly Recipes

 It may be the most wonderful time of the year, but for teeth, all those holiday jingles sing a different tune!
 Unfortunately, the foods and sweets we love to enjoy during this time of year can pose a major threat to teeth, making the holidays a dangerous time for your smile.
-Thankfully, though, your teeth don’t have to suffer during the holidays – and neither do you.
+Thankfully, though, your teeth don’t have to suffer when eating holiday recipes– and neither do you.
 Here are some delicious holiday recipes that won’t do too much damage to teeth!

 Everyone loves apple pie, but unfortunately, all the sugar and butter can do a number on teeth.
 Thankfully, this recipe provides a tooth-friendly – and deliciously easy – alternative.